yiisoft/yii2/docs/guide/caching.md

 To remove a cached value from cache, call [[delete()]]; and to remove everything from cache, call [[flush()]].
 Be very careful when calling [[flush()]] because it also removes cached data that are from other applications.

-Note, because CCache implements ArrayAccess, a cache component can be used liked an array.
+Note, because [[Cache]] implements `ArrayAccess`, a cache component can be used liked an array.
 The followings are some examples:

 ```php